- Home

 Other options for selling unwanted items include car boot sales and auction houses.

-For everyday items, websites like eBay and Vinted – which allow you to list and sell your items – are an easy way to part with things while making a little money.
-And, for items like electronics, you might find it quicker and simpler to cash them in at exchange shops like CeX.
+For everyday items, websites like eBay and Vinted are an easy way to part with things while making a little money.
+And, for electronics, you might find it quicker and simpler to cash them in at exchange shops like CeX.

 For more advice on how to turn a profit from your decluttering adventures, you might like to read our article on the subject.

 When selling second-hand items online, bear in mind that HMRC has introduced new rules that mean some people might need to pay tax on the income they make from their sales.
-Whether you’ll have to pay tax will depend on your circumstances and you can read more about this in our article; Will new HMRC rules affect how I sell things online?
+Whether you’ll have to pay tax will depend on your circumstances.
+You can read more about this in our article; Will new HMRC rules affect how I sell things online?

 What can I give to charity?

-If you think something you want to part with could still be of worth to someone else, you might want to consider taking it to your local charity shop.
-Knowing that your unwanted belongings will find a good home can be a great relief if you’ve got a lot of stuff to sort through – not to mention the satisfaction of helping to raise money for your charity of choice.
+If you think something you want to part with could be of worth to someone else, you might want to consider taking it to your local charity shop.
+Knowing that your unwanted belongings will find a good home can be a great relief if you’ve got a lot of stuff to sort through – not to mention the satisfaction you’ll get from helping to raise money for a good cause.

 If you decide to donate items to a charity shop, it’s worth signing up for Gift Aid.
-Gift Aid allows the charity to claim back tax on their profits from selling your items at no extra cost to you.
+Gift Aid allows the charity to claim back tax at no extra cost to you.
 You can find out how to sign up for Gift Aid on the British Heart Foundation website.

 Organisations like soup kitchens, food banks, refuges, and theatre prop departments are other good places to donate unwanted items to.
 You can find out what’s available in your local area online, but make sure to contact the organisation first to check whether your items are of use.